warp-contracts/academy/warp-academy-docs/tutorials/pst/tests/preparations.md

 We are using Warp SDK's `deploy` method to deploy the contract.
 You can view the implementation here [https://github.com/warp-contracts/warp/blob/main/src/core/modules/impl/DefaultCreateContract.ts](https://github.com/warp-contracts/warp/blob/main/src/core/modules/impl/DefaultCreateContract.ts#L12).

 What it does is take object with **wallet**, **initial state** and **contract source** as contract data, create transaction using ArweaveJS SDK, add tags specific for Warp contract (we will discuss tags in the next paragraph), sign transaction using generated Arweave wallet and post it to the Arweave blockchain.
-If your are not familiar with creating transactions on Arweave we strongly recommend reading ArweaveJS documentation, it's the key part to understand transactions flow, you can read more about it [here](https://github.com/ArweaveTeam/arweave-js#transactions).
+If you are not familiar with creating transactions on Arweave we strongly recommend reading ArweaveJS documentation, it's the key part to understand transactions flow, you can read more about it [here](https://github.com/ArweaveTeam/arweave-js#transactions).

 ## 🏷️ Tags